abc-datacamp/abc-intro-2-git-in-rstudio/chapter2.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:50 skills:1 key:db01ff97de
 ## What is RStudio?

-RStudio is an integrated development environment (IDE) that consolidates basic developer tools into a single, user-friendly interface.
+RStudio is an integrated development environment (IDE) that consolidates basic developer tools for R into a single, user-friendly interface.

 The RStudio IDE works alongside the R interpreter, and includes: